 This is the formal review of progress that all trainees are required to have.
-Panels are convened by the GP School to review the evidence submitted by you in your e-portfolio and make a recommendation to the RCGP certification unit about accreditation.
+Panels are convened by the GP School to review the evidence submitted by you in your e-portfolio and make a recommendation to the RCGP certification unit about satisfactory completion of training.

 All trainees are required to have an ARCP for every year in training, whether working full or less than full time.

-Panels are constituted with a minimum of 3 members who may include GP educators, RCGP representatives, lay members, hospital educators and representatives of employers.
+Panels are constituted with a minimum of 3 members who may include GP educators, RCGP representatives, lay members, and representatives of employers.

 Prior to the ARCP (within 2 months) you are required to have an educational supervisors review to review progress and to plan subsequent training.
 You will be reminded 6 weeks before your ARCP is due by e-mail from the GP School admin team.

 ARCP panels review all aspects of your e-portfolio and give an outcome based on judgement about your progress.
 Panel outcomes will appear on the e-portfolio and you are required to accept the ARCP form.

 If your progress is satisfactory the panel may wish to give formative feedback, this will appear in the educators’ notes section of the e-portfolio.